 - I am.

-Go ahead.
-Take these affirmations for a test drive.
-We double dog dare your patients to try these for a week and see how they feel.2.
-Because being wound tighter than a boa constrictor wrapped around its prey feels awesome.
+2. Because being wound tighter than a boa constrictor wrapped around its prey feels awesome.
 And we know your friends love it when you call to say hi, yell about your coworkers, and then slam the phone down without asking about their day.

 Chronic stress can suppress functions that aren’t needed for immediate survival.
 It lowers immunity, impacts the digestive system, and can even interrupt the reproductive system.
 Stress can also impact your patient’s sleep schedule.
 No matter what your client is striving to improve about their mental health, when their physical health is suffering, treating their mental well-being will be challenging.